ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

-# SMUMergePinGroup Sequence Example:
+# SMUMergePinGroup Sequence Example

 This example demonstrates how to use the Merge Pin Group feature of the Semiconductor Test Library.

 There are two scenarios demonstrated by this example:
 ## 1. Merging and Unmerging Pin Groups at the Code Module level.

-### - Case A: Merging Pin Group with 4 channels.
+### Case A: Merging Pin Group with 4 channels.

 Within the accompanying pin map file, there is one pin group named "Vcc4ch".
 The pins in this pin group map to four channels of a four channel PXIe-4147 module.
 Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0.
 The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 4 Channels step in the MainSequence of the sequence file.

-### - Case B: Merging Pin Group with 2 channels.
+### Case B: Merging Pin Group with 2 channels.

 Within the accompanying pin map file, there are two pin groups named "Vcc2ch0" and"Vcc2ch2", respectively.
 The pins in this pin group map to two channels of a four channel PXIe-4147 module.
 Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0 and channel 2 respectively.
 The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 2 Channels step in the MainSequence of the sequence file.

 ## 2. Merging and Unmerging Pin Groups at the Sequence level.
-### We have created dedicated steps just for the following operations:
+### We have created dedicated steps just for the following operations
 - `SMUMergePinGroup`
 - `SMUPowerDownAndUnmergePinGroup`